Daniel Saifiti

-Daniel Saifiti (born 1 May 1996) is a Fiji international rugby league footballer who plays as a for the Dolphins in the National Rugby League (NRL).
-He previously played for the Newcastle Knights.
+Daniel Saifiti (born 1 May 1996) is a former Fiji international rugby league footballer who played as a for the Newcastle Knights and the Dolphins in the National Rugby League.

 Saifiti has also played for New South Wales in the State of Origin series.

 Background

 Saifiti was born in Newcastle, New South Wales, Australia.
 He is of Fijian and Samoan descent and moved to the Central Coast at a young age.

 He played his junior rugby league for the Terrigal Sharks and The Entrance Tigers, before joining the Newcastle Knights in 2015.

 Saifiti is the identical twin brother of Knights prop forward Jacob Saifiti.